First deployment

 Welcome to your first deployment tutorial!

-You will also execute several deployments to understand how the orchestrator works in general and specifically how the created configuration .
+You will also execute several deployments to understand how the Orchestrator works in general and specifically how to use the created configuration.
 This is the developer perspective.

-To make sure you are able to understand all of the moving pieces, you will review the object system of the orchestrator before we get going and assemble the parts.
+To make sure you are able to understand all of the moving pieces, we will review the object system of the Orchestrator at the beginning.

 Prerequisites